Mbed-TLS/mbedtls-docs/reviews/review-for-contributors.md

 ## General considerations

 As a project, we find reviewer bandwidth to be our most common bottleneck.
 As a consequence, the review process should be optimised for reviewers.
+We recommend the following flow:

+1. Make a (draft) pull request.
+2. For the the CI results.
+3. If there are failures, fix them and go back to 2.
+(Ask for help if needed.)
+4. Move the draft to a pull request.
+If you have label-setting permissions, remove "needs-ci" and "needs-work" and add "needs-reviewer" and "needs-review".
+If you don't have label-setting permissions and someone hasn't already set the labels, post a comment saying the pull request is ready for review.

 Reviewers will generally assign themselves on a PR when there are available to review it, or when they commit to reviewing it later.
+You should not request specific reviewers on a PR unless this was previously agreed with them.

 Large contributions (say, more than 500 lines) should be discussed in advance on the mailing list, and as much as possible broken down into a series of smaller PRs.

+Please note that we have a pretty high review bar.
+Reviewers should not approve a PR unless they fully understand it and are convinced it's correct, secure and maintainable.
+If they're not confident about the code, they don't need to find an actual bug in order to reject it; the burden of proof is on the submitter.

 ## Use of GitHub